jeremycherfas/user/pages/03.blog/monthly-report-2023-12/item.md

 ### Stuff Done

-More than a week away from home and some nastyish wether conspired to keep me off my bicycle.
-A slow puncture in the hybrid's front wheel, which I absolutely could not locate, is another fine excuse.
-I bought, and started digging into, the Field Guide to Keyboard Maestro, and while I have scribbled a couple of could-KM-do-this notes, I also truly wonder who finds a use for many of those triggers and actions.
+Continued digging into the Field Guide to Keyboard Maestro but haven't tried to make anything yes.
 I shall continue to explore.
+Overall, a slow month.

 #### Hours logged per month